tunmsk/nextgen-facebook/readme.txt

 Tested Up To: 4.5.2
 Stable Tag: 8.32.3-1

-Display your content in the best possible way on Facebook, Google+, Twitter, Pinterest, etc. - no matter how your webpage is shared!
+The most complete meta tags for the best looking shares on Facebook, G+, Twitter, Pinterest, etc. - no matter how your webpage is shared!

 == Description ==